 Regardless if you’re wondering whether the Dominican Republic is safe for families, or if you want to know some tips for solo travel in the Dominican Republic, we’ve got you covered.
 All this and more will be addressed–so let’s get into it.

-There is no such thing as a perfect safety guide, and this article is no different.
-The question of “Is Dominican Republic Safe?” will ALWAYS have a different answer depending on the parties involved.
-But this article is written for savvy travellers from the perspective of savvy travellers.
+There is no such thing as a perfect safety guide, as things change quickly.
+The question of “Is Dominican Republic Safe?” will ALWAYS have a different answer depending on who you ask.

 Is the Dominican Republic Safe to Visit Right Now?